Donate

 Find out more about our scientists

-Research at IoZ focuses on five global conservation challenges
+IoZ research focusses on five global conservation challenges

-We are developing tools that foster biodiversity and human wellbeing in order to attain sustainable development alongside improved nature conservation.
+Our aim is to develop effective tools that foster biodiversity and human well-being, to attain sustainable development goals alongside improved nature conservation.

 Global biodiversity monitoring